 4) Online websites such as ours (Chilliwack CBD)

 2) Are they using quality ingredients?
 Less is more when it comes to CBD and with tinctures especially.
-MCT oil, coconut oil or hemp seed oil are carrier liquids which are perfectly acceptable.
-If the liquids have flavoring in it that would probably be the only other ingredient you need.
+MCT oil, coconut oil or hemp seed oil are carrier liquids that are perfectly acceptable.
+If the liquids have flavouring in it that would probably be the only other ingredient you need.
 Nothing additional should be needed.

-3) Lab tested?
-You and me both know CBD is not cheap.
+3) Lab-tested?
+You and I both know CBD is not cheap.
 You want to ensure what you are buying is QUALITY and this only comes from companies that spend the money to LAB TEST.
-If there is a small time person making CBD out of their house, they will not go through the trouble or have the money to be able to lab test it.
+If there is a small-time person making CBD out of their house, they will not go through the trouble or have the money to be able to lab test it.
 Any online website should be able to provide lab testing on any of the products you are purchasing.

 5) Do they have verified reviews?
 In the day and age of online stores, reviews are very important.
 Google reviews are a great reference because it's hard to create fake reviews.
 If they have been around for any length of time they should have at least a few.
 Do they have a Facebook page?
 You can see reviews on their Facebook page?
 Do the products have reviews?
 If they have sold anything in the past while they should have customers review their products which gives you insight into what others have thought about the quality, service and anything else.